uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-Native-screenscraping.md

 Option A, C and D are correct.

 Native screenscraping can extract the visible text and the position of the text on the screen.
-Unfortunately, it cannot run in the background because it is actively looking at the User Interface (IE, Excel or browser).
+Unfortunately, it cannot run in the background because it is actively looking at the User Interface (IE Excel or browser).
 As such, it cannot see any hidden text.

 There is no native support for Citrix at all within UiPath.
 The developer must resort to using text type and mouse click activities when developing automations for Citrix applications.
 As Citrix only returns screenshots to the user, UiPath will not have access the application's internal elements.